gotraveltoworld/vt_crawler/README.md

 # vt_crawler
-Use "requests" and "pyjquery" to get the pronunciation challenge content of the voicetube service for the personal note.
+Use "requests" and "pyquery" to get the pronunciation challenge content of the voicetube service for the personal note.

+### Update records
+1. Delete the "pyquery" library.
+2. Only use the "requests" to build simple crawler.
+3. Fix some of bugs about the mkdir function.

 ## Config
-1. You need to create a file for configure(include your account and password).
+1. You have to create a file for configure(include your account and password), to add 'configure.py' file.
-2. You need to set your output path on your disk for the host's record, your record and the notes.
+2. You have to set your output path on your disk for the record of a host, your record and the notes.
+3. You can add below script into the 'configure.py'.

 #### configure.py
 ```python
 class Config: